 1.1 Graduated Driver Licensing Requirements for Beginning Drivers

-The nighttime driving restriction of GDL reduces the likelihood of drowsiness for newly licensed drivers.
-Driving at night is associated with higher fatal crash risk than during the day for teen drivers (McCartt & Teoh, 2015), and also may pose greater risks of drowsy driving.
-The NCHRP guide for reducing crashes involving young drivers describes the key provisions of GDL laws (Goodwin et al., 2007).
-The Insurance Institute for Highway Safety (IIHS, 2019) and the Governors Highway Safety Association (2019) summarize State GDL laws.
+Several elements of GDL reduce the likelihood of distractions for newly licensed drivers.
+GDL systems usually include a passenger restriction.
+Passengers, especially teenage passengers, are a major source of distraction for young, beginning drivers (Foss & Goodwin, 2014).
+Cell phones can also distract drivers (see Appendix A4, Section 1.2), so they are often restricted under GDL.
+The NCHRP guide for reducing crashes involving young drivers describes key provisions of GDL laws (Goodwin et al., 2007).
+The Insurance Institute for Highway Safety (2019) and the Governors Highway Safety Association (2019) summarize State GDL laws.
 These summaries are updated monthly.
 See the Young Drivers chapter, Sections 1.1 and Appendix A6, Section 1.7, for a complete discussion of GDL for beginning young drivers.

 Costs: Publicity for GDL restriction changes can be delivered directly by the Department of Motor Vehicles to young drivers as they apply for their learner’s permits and provisional licenses, so costs can be minimal.
 Information about GDL restrictions can also be provided through driver education courses.

-Time to implement: GDL nighttime restriction changes require several months to implement for drivers receiving a provisional license.
+Time to implement: GDL passenger or cell phone restriction changes require several months to implement for drivers receiving a provisional license.
 They then will take 1 or 2 years before all provisionally licensed drivers are subject to the new restrictions.

 Back to Top